 How do I pay for PMI?

 There are several different ways to pay for PMI.
 Some lenders may offer more than one option, while other lenders do not.
-Ask questions when you meet with lenders to find out what your choices are.
+Before agreeing to a mortgage, ask lenders what choices they offer.

 The most common way to pay for PMI is a monthly premium.

-- This premium is added to your monthly mortgage payment.
+- This premium is added to your mortgage payment.

-- The premium is shown on your Loan Estimate and Closing Disclosure on page 1, in the Projected Payments section.
+- The premium is also shown on your Closing Disclosure on page 1, in the Projected Payments section.